-Colorado Technical University in Colorado Springs, Colorado was founded in 1965 to help armed forces veterans transition back into civilian life through education.
-From that day on, the school has maintained a close tie to the military and a commitment to the men and women serving at home and abroad that has never wavered.
-Since 2008 CTU has awarded over $8.5 million in scholarships to wounded warriors and their families.
-CTU’s online programs rank among the best in the country.
-Reflecting the interests and needs of veterans of the armed services, CTU offers over 100 different degrees from the associate level to the doctorate level covering fields like criminal justice, criminal justice for veterans, business administration, computer information technology, and engineering.
+Colorado Technical University was founded in 1965 to help armed forces veterans transition back into civilian life through education.
+For over 50 years, the school has maintained close ties to the military and has held a strong commitment to men and women serving both at home and abroad.
+Since 2008, CTU has awarded over $8.5 million in scholarships to wounded warriors and their families.
+The school’s online programs also rank among the best in the country.
+Reflecting the interests and needs of veterans of the armed services, CTU offers over 100 different degrees from the associate’s to the doctorate levels, covering fields like criminal justice, criminal justice for veterans, business administration, computer information technology, engineering, and more.

 - Student to faculty ratio 19:1